 “From reports, I hear you have become strong and quick.
 But I also heard you were just a common cooper.
 Have you ever even held a real weapon?”
-His dark eyes were locked on hawk-like as he began to slowly circle to Dask’s left-hand side, his every step fluid and controlled like a dancer walking a tightrope.
+His dark eyes were locked on, hawk-like as he began to slowly circle to Dask’s left-hand side, his every step fluid and controlled like a dancer walking a tightrope.
 “Yet you think you are going to fight me with a puny piece of rock.”

 A single breath would nearly have been audible as everyone watched the two men.
 Dask waited until the Duke’s back was facing the wall and in a flash of movement, he attacked.
 The Duke barely had time to react, but with the ease of lifelong practice he slashed Dask’s forearm and smoothly sidestepped away from the wall.
 In a rage now, Dask barely even noticed the wound and lunged again.
 The Duke slid smoothly out of the way with his perfect footwork and buried his sword-point in Dask’s shoulder.
 The Demonic servant howled, feeling pain now, but it only fueled his rage.
-He charged with one attack after another and the Duke clenched his teeth and stared intensely in a state of complete focus as he reacted each time just in time.
+He charged with one attack after another and the Duke clenched his teeth and stared intensely in a state of complete focus as he reacted each time at just the right moment.
 One misstep would have meant his death, but he made no mistakes.
 Dask began to notice his body was not responding as quickly and without warning he found himself tumbling backward to the floor.
 Through a red haze, he began to realize that his whole body was torn and blood-soaked.
 The Duke casually walked up to his fallen opponent and looked down on him with a hard, clinical gaze.
 Time suddenly seemed to speed up and he realized that the whole fight, like many fights, had lasted less than a minute.

 “You were strong and quick, but so are many beasts.”